 There isn’t a straightforward answer to this question because every organisation is unique and has specific needs.
 What form your intranet takes will depend on the size of your organisation, the features and functionalities you need from the intranet, and what other software solutions the intranet needs to integrate with – all of which will affect the final cost.

 Whatever the capabilities of your intranet, however, they are undoubtedly a good investment for the majority of companies.
 Without an efficient private intranet, operations slow down, and employee engagement decreases.

-Investing in an effective intranet solution has several benefits, which are:
+Investing in a cost effective intranet solution has several benefits, which are:

 - Increased flexibility that allows employees to work with their preferred schedules, remotely or on-premises.